kyleko1234/myEasyLedger/rest_api/Documentation/AccountSubtype/AccountSubtype.md

    24 Revenue
    25 Income from investing activities
    26 Income from financing activities
-   27 Other income
 EXPENSES
-   28 Cost of sales
+   27 Cost of sales
-   29 R&D
+   28 R&D
-   30 SG&A
+   29 SG&A
-   31 Depreciation and Amortization
+   30 Depreciation and Amortization
-   32 Other expense
+   31 Expense from investing activities
+   32 Expense from financing activities
    33 Interest expense
    34 Tax expense
    35 Non-recurring and extraordinary items